2023 Travel Marketing Trends

 One Research Project Needs to Answer Many Needs

-Current economic strains have company earnings below expected projections.
+Our 2023 Market Research shows how current economic strains have company earnings below expected projections.
 Research budgets may not be as robust as they have been in previous years.
 Research companies will need to think outside the box for creative solutions to make research go further.
 It will be imperative to tackle two objectives simultaneously and find cost-effective solutions to finding the appropriate sample.

 Tech Budgets are Slowing

-The technology sector in the last few years has been on fire, especially during the pandemic’s peak.
+Additionally, the technology sector in the last few years has been on fire, especially during the pandemic’s peak.
 The rapid industry growth resulted in a need for several market research projects.
 However, that is not the case anymore.
 The intense need for technology has decreased as more people return in-store, in-office, going out, and traveling.
 As a result, this sector’s demand for research is not as strong as it has been previously.

 New Sectors Take Center Stage